davshikhar/davshikhar/README.md

 -->

 - I'm a Software developer with interests in Web dev, DevOps, CyberSecurity.
-- I’m currently learning devops
-- Currently working on a project.
+- Currently, I’m learning DevOps and working on a project to apply my skills in practice.

 🛠️ Tech Stack